Pensions

 Membership

-This section shows any membership you have built up in the scheme in respect of any employment that began before 1 April 2014 only.
-This is because we stopped using membership to calculate benefits after 1 April 2014.
-It will also show any membership purchased through a transfer into the scheme before this date.
+This section shows membership built up in the scheme before 1 April 2014 only.
+This is because we use membership to calculate your pension benefits before 1 April 2014 and stopped collecting this data after this date.
+If you had a transfer in of membership, it will also show in this section.

 If you joined the scheme after 1 April 2014 and you have not had a transfer in of membership, this section will be blank.
 You can view any other membership we hold for you on My Pension Online